June 12, 2014 by Rua Lupa

 When dusk arrives there are a colourful light based musical performances that mark the end of the day.
 One of which being the light xylophone (The light xylophone involves placing cups of water over various coloured lights and when you tap them, not only do they have a range of sound but an aura effect occurs in the dark).

-After the musical performances the rainbow feast would begin (with the in-theme food in the colorful food competition to be eaten) as a dinner theater with the performance themed on this time of year the the trials of youth – ideally this would be put on by the youth themselves.
+After the musical performances the rainbow feast would begin (with the in-theme food in the colorful food competition to be eaten) as a dinner theater with the performance themed on this time of year and the trials of youth – ideally this would be put on by the youth themselves.